sebastianhaberey/easyborg/README.md

 Users/user/Documents
 ```

-When you _restore_ or _extract_ the folder, it will be written to the current working directory:
+When you _restore_ or _extract_ the item, it will be written relative to the current working directory:

 ```
 <CWD>/Users/user/Documents
 ```

 This is a safety feature.
-If you _do_ want to overwrite the original folder, you can:
+If you _do_ want to overwrite the original item, you can:

 a] Go to the parent folder (/ in the example) and run the restore action there (not recommended) OR
-b] Delete the original folder and move the restored one in its place OR
+b] Delete the original item and move the restored item in its place OR
 c] Use _easyborg replace_ which does b] for you

 ### Glossary